Fibula (brooch): The 3rd to 4th centuries AD

 The use of enamelled inlay continued until the end of the 3rd century AD.

 A variation of the P-shaped fibula, the tied foot fibula has a foot that returns to the bow but then wraps, or ties, around the bow.
 Many Tied Foot fibulae have long bilateral springs.
 The tied foot fibula was found in the 3rd and 4th centuries AD and is associated with the Wielbark Gothic culture.

 The classic fibula of the late-Roman era, and in fact the best known of all fibula types, is the crossbow type.
 The crossbow fibula consists of a highly arched semi-circular bow, usually of squarish cross-section, and a long flat foot.
 The fibula has a wide transverse bar (or arms) at the head containing the pin-hinge.
 Crossbow fibulae usually have three round or onion-shaped knobs: one at the head and one at each end of the transverse bar.

 The first crossbow fibulae, from the early 3rd century AD, has short, thin arms, no knobs, a long bow and a short foot.
 The later crossbow fibulae have been divided into groups by several archeologists including Keller, Prottel and Soupault.
 Type I, dating to the 3rd and 4th centuries, has small, simple knobs and a foot that is shorter than the bow.
 Type II, dating to the 4th century, has larger knobs and a foot that is approximately the same length as the bow.
 Type III, also dating to the 4th century, has a foot that is longer than the bow.
 There are several variants of the Type III based on the decoration of the foot: dotted circles, chevrons, or curlicues.
 Another variant, dating to the 4th and 5th centuries, the Bugelkopf type, has no transverse bar, or arms at all but retains the round knob at the head.

 Post-Roman fibulae

 There are numerous types of post-Roman fibulae.
 The so-called Gothic group of bow fibulae have a round or triangular flat head plate, often with 3, 5 or 7 knobs, a small arched bow and a long flat diamond shaped foot.

-They were widely used by the Germanic Visigoths, Ostrogoths, and Gepids, and the non-Germanic Slavs and Avars, and are found over a wide part of southern and western Europe in the 5th and 6th centuries AD.
+They were widely used by the Germanic Visigoths, Ostrogoths, Gepids and the non-Germanic Slavs and Avars, and are found over a wide part of southern and western Europe in the 5th and 6th centuries AD.
 Some historians have debated whether some of these Gothic fibulae could also be attributed to the Vandals.
 There are also a wide variety of Anglo-Saxon fibulae from the 5th to 7th century such as the equal-arm type and the small-long type.
 Most Viking fibulae are variations on the ring or annular design (see below).